BEFCOR Business Expansion Funding Corporation logo

 BEFCOR (Business Expansion Funding Corporation) is a mission-driven, non-profit small business lender founded over 40 years ago with deep roots in North Carolina's entrepreneurial community.
 The organization is structured as an SBA-licensed Certified Development Company (CDC) and a US Department of the Treasury-certified Community Development Financial Institution (CDFI), giving it dual authority to serve underserved small business borrowers across all 100 North Carolina counties plus four South Carolina counties (Chester, Chesterfield, Lancaster, and York).

 BEFCOR specializes in SBA 504 loans—a product available exclusively through CDCs—designed for small business owners seeking long-term, fixed-rate financing for real estate purchases, construction, and business expansion.
 Their current rates (as of 2025) range from 5.61% for 10-year terms to 5.78% for 20-year terms.
 As a CDFI, they also offer direct small business loans up to $150,000 in North Carolina for borrowers who cannot secure full financing from traditional banks or credit unions.
-The organization emphasizes favorable loan terms including lower down payments, longer repayment periods, and competitive rates.
+The organization emphasizes favorable loan terms including lower down payments, longer repayment periods, and rate claims to verify.

 Services & Features